-ALPHABETICAL LISTING LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 Explicit or implicit speech (verbal, electronic, or written), hate speech or action with the intent of causing fear of harm or making another do something against their will.
-Not available as an option Not available as an option • • • TOBACCO • Sale, possession, or use of a tobacco based or look alike product such as but not limited to electronic cigarettes. • • • Not available as an option Not available as an option TRESPASSING Entering or assisting any other person to enter a District facility without authorization; violating the conditions of a suspension, expulsion, or other disciplinary consequence.
-Not available as an option Not available as an option • • • TRUANCY • Absence from school without the knowledge and consent of a parent/guardian/caregiver and the school administration. • • • Not available as an option Not available as an option VANDALISM / PROPERTY DAMAGE 1

-Willful or malicious destruction, injury, disfigurement, or defacement of school or personal property on school grounds without consent of the owner

-Minor Damage: may only require reconditioning, and typically does not compromise the ability to utilize the object/item • • Not available as an Not available as an Not available as an Significant Damage: Damage that causes an item to break or become unusable or requires repair in order to become usable or operable.
-Not available as an option Not available as an option • • option •
+INFRACTIONS ALPHABETICAL LISTING LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 Explicit or implicit speech (verbal, electronic, or written), hate speech or action with the intent of causing fear of harm or making another do something against their will.
+Not available as an option Not available as an option • • • TOBACCO • • 1 1 Sale, possession, or use of a tobacco based or look alike product such as but not limited to electronic cigarettes. • • • Not available as an option Not available as an option TRESPASSING Entering or assisting any other person to enter a District facility without authorization; violating the conditions of a suspension, expulsion, or other disciplinary consequence.
+Not available as an option Not available as an option • • • TRUANCY Absence from school without the knowledge and consent of a parent/guardian/caregiver and the school administration. • • • Not available as an option Not available as an option VANDALISM / PROPERTY DAMAGE l ļ.
+I Į. Willful or malicious destruction, injury, disfigur property on school grounds without consent of acement of school or pers sonal Minor Damage: may only require reconditioning, and typically does not compromise the ability to utilize the object/item • • Not available as an option Not available as an option Not available as an option Significant Damage: Damage that causes an item to break or become unusable or requires repair in order to become usable or operable.
+Not available as an option Not available as an option • • •

-ALPHABETICAL LISTING LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 VERBAL CONFLICT Mutual antagonistic use of inappropriate langu disruptive manner may typically include but is r Mutual antagonistic use of inappropriate language between two or more parties in an aggressive and disruptive manner may typically include but is not limited to: insults, profanity Lower level: students STOP when prompted by school personnel • • Not available as an option Not available as an option Not available as an option Higher Level: students IGNORE verbal prompts to stop by school personnel and continue exacerbating and escalating the verbal altercation.
-Not available as an option Not available as an option • • Not available as an option WEAPON Possession or use of a look-alike or toy weapon, firearm, explosive, or ammunition for incidents in which weapon possession or intent does not create a safety issue but DOES create a disruption to the learning environment. (ex: water gun, nerf gun) SW Not available as an option Not available as an option Not available as an option • Not available as an option Possession or use of a look-alike or toy weapon, firearm, explosive, or ammunition for incidents in which weapon possession or intent DOES create a safety issue (ex: airsoft, BB gun) Not available as an option Not available as an option Not available as an option • • Possession, use, or distribution of firearm, weapon, or explosive device or using any device or instrument capable of causing serious bodily injury Not available as an option Not available as an option Not available as an option Not available as an option •
+INFRACTIONS ALPHABETICAL LISTING LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 VERBAL CONFLICT 1 1 Mutual antagonistic use of inappropriate langudisruptive manner may typically include but is aggressive a ind Lower level: students STOP when prompted by school personnel • • Not available as an option Not available as an option Not available as an option Higher Level: students IGNORE verbal prompts to stop by school personnel and continue exacerbating and escalating the verbal altercation.
+Not available as an option Not available as an option • • Not available as an option WEAPON 1 1 • Possession or use of a look-alike or toy weapon, firearm, explosive, or ammunition for incidents in which weapon possession or intent does not create a safety issue but DOES create a disruption to the learning environment. (ex: water gun, nerf gun) SW Not available as an option Not available as an option Not available as an option • Not available as an option Possession or use of a look-alike or toy weapon, firearm, explosive, or ammunition for incidents in which weapon possession or intent DOES create a safety issue (ex: airsoft, BB gun) Not available as an option Not available as an option Not available as an option • • Possession, use, or distribution of firearm, weapon, or explosive device or using any device or instrument capable of causing serious bodily injury Not available as an option Not available as an option Not available as an option Not available as an option •